Robo Advisors Information Guide

 Robo Advisors and Tax

-Concerning tax, Robo Advisors generally apply similar strategies to traditional services:
+Concerning tax, Robo Advisors generally apply similar strategies to traditional services when it comes to face taxes:

-In Spain—uniquely the only country in the world—it is possible to availing oneself of a tax deferral using transferable investment funds.
+In Spain (the only country in the world) it is possible to availing oneself of a tax deferral using transferable investment funds.
 Spanish investment funds are transferable.
 But foreign investment funds are also transferable if they register with the CNMV and have more than 500 participants.

 In Spain, thanks to this tax deferral, when ordering the transfer, the money reimbursed from the source fund never passes via the participant, so there is no obligation to pay taxes at the time of the transfer and the money is used directly to subscribe the destination fund.